paralympics/sdms-user-guide/docs/layout-and-functionalities/access.md

 1. Click on **I forgot my password** or use the menu bar **User Management > Password Reset**.
 2. Fill out the form by inserting your username and email address which had been registered with your account.
 3. After submission, you receive an automatically generated email with a link to allow you to reset your password (Figure 2.3).
-Check your spam folder if can’t find the message in your inbox.
+Check your spam folder if you cannot find the message in your inbox.
 4. Once you click the link, your web browser will open with a page where you can input your new password (Figure 2.4).
 Please note that this page will expire after 15 minutes.
 5. You will then be redirected to the SDMS login page, and you may now enter the application with the new password.